-- 13. Conclusions and Recommended Actions - 13.1.
+13. Conclusions and Recommended Actions

+13.1.
 State Party's implementation of the World Heritage Convention

 Synergies with other relevant Conventions, Recommendations and Programmes

 Identification of heritage

 National inventories

 Tentative List

+- The State Party does not intend to use the Upstream Process during the next revision of its Tentative List - Inventories/lists/registers are not actively used for the identification of sites for inclusion on the Tentative List for mixed heritage

 Effectiveness of legal framework

 Function of cultural and natural heritage in the life of the community

 Contribution of heritage to sustainable development policies

-- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in - .
-Contributing to inclusion and equality - Enhancing the quality of life and well-being - · Respecting, protecting and promoting human rights - Respecting, consulting and involving indigenous peoples and local communities - · Achieving gender equality - Ensuring growth, employment, income and livelihoods - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in:
+- There is no integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in - There is limited integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies in: - Protecting biological and cultural diversity and providing ecosystem services and benefits - · Strengthening resilience to natural hazards and climate change - · Contributing to inclusion and equality - Enhancing the quality of life and well-being - · Respecting, protecting and promoting human rights - Respecting, consulting and involving indigenous peoples and local communities - · Achieving gender equality - · Promoting economic investment and quality tourism - Strengthening capacity-building, innovation and local entrepreneurship